SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 The code-generation scripts don't use a full-fledged C++ parser to interpret your code.
 Instead, they use a simple parser using regular expressions to identify the annotations and the struct and member definitions.
-As such, you must use the following conventions when declaring your argument struct or class.
+As such, you must use the following conventions when declaring your arguments struct or class, or subcommand.

 - Annotation comments, including the descriptions, must use single-line comments (`//`).
 Comment blocks like `/* ... */` are not recognized.
 You can use any number of slashes to start the comment.